The Yellow-tailed Black Cockatoo - (Shaw, 1794) - is a large brownish black parrot native to the south-east of Australia.

 Three subspecies are recognized; they are native to these regions:

-- Calyptorhynchus funereus funereus (Shaw, 1794): Eastern Australia from east-central Queensland to eastern Victoria.
+- Zanda funerea funerea (Shaw, 1794): Eastern Australia from east-central Queensland to eastern Victoria.
 They have longer wings and tails and also a darker overall plumage.
+This subspecies was previously classified as Calyptorhynchus funereus funereus (notice the change in gender).

-- Calyptorhynchus funereus whiteae (Mathews, 1912): Southeastern Australia from southern Victoria to Eyre Peninsula and Kangaroo Island.
+- Zanda funerea whiteae (Mathews, 1912): Southeastern Australia from southern Victoria to Eyre Peninsula and Kangaroo Island.
+This subspecies was previously classified as Calyptorhynchus funereus whiteae.

-- Calyptorhynchus funereus xanthanotus (Gould, 1838): Tasmania and islands in the Bass Strait.
+- Zanda funerea xanthanota (Gould, 1838): Tasmania and islands in the Bass Strait.
 The scalloping pattern is more prominent.
+This subspecies was previously classified as Calyptorhynchus funereus xanthanotus

 They usually live in forests or woodland but are occasionally also seen in urban areas.